GDxU/pixiVueCore/README.md

 Go client is inside the [neffos](https://github.com/kataras/neffos) package itself.

 ### Tooling
+We have wrap alot of code around for this production pipeline.

 Install TexturePacker
 Install the packages in the go tooling under `tools/g` All automatically done to producing all the packed images.